khakhalin/notes/keywords/pydantic.md

 * `pathlib.Path` - tries to convert the value with `Path(v)`, which may be helpful for validation
 * Writing something like `a: str = 'something'` is used to set a default value  🔥 _I'm not sure what it means actually… Including what it means if you do `= None` in this context_

 **Built-in constraint validations** are achieved using `a: int = Field(gt=0)` (as if giving a field a default value), with `Field` imported like that: `from pydantic import Field`.
+> 🔥 Is it Field, or is it `from pydantic import constr`?
+Because some manuals seem to do exactly same stuff with `constr` instead of Field...

 The functionality supported by this syntax is kinda all over the place, but some tricks are pretty useful:
 * For numbers:
     * `gt=0` - positive (greater than; `lt` for the opposite)
     * `ge=0` - non-negative (greater or equal; `le` for the opposite)